Keyboard shortcuts

 • Requires mdbook for serving

-• Static generation (no live updates)
+• Static generation without live updates

 Notes